SAP-samples/teched2022-DT261/exercises/ex3/README.md

       ![](/exercises/ex3/images/40-1.png)

    - Click ***Save*** on the Entitlements view.
-      > **Note:** Do not forget or skip this step as the entilements will not be saved and you cannot continue with next exercises.
+      > **Note:** Do not forget or skip this step as the entitlements will not be saved, and you cannot continue with next exercises.

       ![](/exercises/ex3/images/41.png)

-## Enable SAP Order and Delivery Scheduling and configure access to it.
+## Enable SAP Order and Delivery Scheduling and configure access to it

-In order to be able to use the ODS capabilities, you need to ebable the ODS application and APIs.
+In order to be able to use the ODS capabilities, you need to enable the ODS application and APIs.

-1. Subscribe for ODS application.
+1. Subscribe to the ODS application.

-   - From the Navigation Menu, navigate to ***Services*** > ***Instances and Subscriptions***.
+   - From the navigation menu, navigate to ***Services*** > ***Instances and Subscriptions***.
 Click on ***Create***.

       ![](/exercises/ex3/images/42.png)